Terabyte-Scale Analytics in the Blink of an Eye: Approach: Distributed TQP

 \subsection{Distributed TQP}

 Let's now combine everything and discuss how we implemented distributed query processing in TQP.
 As a distributed processing model, we use data-parallel computing, with GPUs as the computational backends.
 The input data is partitioned between the GPUs in the distributed system and loaded in their device memories (HBMs).
 We run a TQP process for each GPU, with all the processes launched as MPI (Message Passing Interface)~\cite{mpi41} jobs by a distributed job runner (e.g., \texttt{mpirun}).
 In distributed mode, each TQP process computes using its assigned GPU on its local data, and it performs data exchange with other TQP processes, when necessary, by moving data directly between GPU HBMs wherever possible.
-To achieve this, we modified the TQP compiler stack to automatically inject data exchange operations (implemented as described in the previous Session) into their compiled tensor programs before group by, join operations or for final aggregation\footnote{Note that we could have directly leveraged the data exchange operations injected by Spark in the physical plan.
-However, TQP also supports input queries implemented as Pandas's DataFrame programs.
-For these types of queries, we can't directly leverage Spark for compilation.
-Since we want to distribute both types of queries, we decided to implement our own rule for injecting data exchange operations into TQP plans.}.
+To achieve this, we modified the TQP compiler stack to automatically inject data exchange operations (implemented as described in the previous Session) into their compiled tensor programs before group by, join operations, or for final aggregation.

-Note that: (1) each TQP process executes the exact same tensor program, the only difference is that each GPU reads a different input data partition, and exchanges data through NCCL with a different set of GPUs; (2) data exchange operations are managed by the processes themselves and not orchestrated by a separate ``driver'' process; and (3) fault tolerance is based on re-execution (since queries runs at interactive speed). \emph{This is closer to how ML training runs are executed, rather than how distributed analytical systems work.} Fundamentally, in this work, we are advocating not only for leveraging ML frameworks (i.e., PyTorch and NCCL) for targeting hardware accelerators and fast network interconnect (respectively), but also that we can embrace the same computational model used for ML training.
+Note that: (1) each TQP process executes the exact same tensor program, the only difference is that each GPU reads a different input data partition; (2) data exchange operations are managed by the processes themselves and not orchestrated by a separate ``driver'' process; (3) fault tolerance is based on re-execution (since queries run at interactive speed). \emph{This is closer to how ML training runs are executed, rather than how distributed analytical systems work.} Fundamentally, we are advocating not only for leveraging ML frameworks (i.e., PyTorch and NCCL) for targeting hardware accelerators and fast network interconnect, but also that we can embrace the same computational model used for ML training.